jywu20/Notes/Computer Science/Logic and PLT/llvm.md

 LLVM IR is a good example of such a IR: it's [C-like](#llvm-irs-c-like-semantics), but it allows the code generator to know [a lot more than what it knows when staring at C source codes](#attributes-in-llvm-ir).

+We conclude the discussions above by the follows.
+In C programming, we have the C proper, intrinsics for things like SIMD which are not in standard C, and attributes and pragmas for promising to the compiler that certain things will not happen, the latter two being most frequently used for optimization.
+All the three are in LLVM IR, but in a more organized way: most of the semantics is close to that of C, and SIMD etc. (as well as things like stack saving and restoring) are dealt by intrinsics, and promises about what will not happen are given by attributes.

 TODO: C ABI forbids reordering structs, but then SIMD can't be used sometimes

 Suppose you want tail call optimization to *always* happen.